Omikhleia/resilient.sile/examples/manual-styling/basics/concepts.md

 ![The resilient styling workflow.](manual-styling/workflow.dot){width=9cm}

-When processing your master document, you can provide a style file for it, going by the same name, and the extension `.sty`.
+When processing your master document, you can provide a style file for it, going by the same name, and the extension `-styles.yml`.

 If you don't have such a style file, no problem.
 Upon running SILE for the first time on your document, you obtain, besides the usual PDF,